By Wendy Stoltz and Florina Dobre / Last Modified On March 18, 2023

 Otherwise, take care not to compact the flour as you are measuring it.
 Rather than scooping into your flour container with a measuring cup, use a spoon to add flour to the cup, and then gently level the measuring cup using a flat knife.

 Know your flours: Gluten-free baking can get complicated with the number of different types of gluten-free flours available!
-When possible, use the specific flour called for in a recipe.
-To learn more, check out our post on Gluten Free Flours.
-There we give you information on all the different flours, and an easy recipe for making your own blend from rice flour, tapioca flour, potato starch, and xanthan gum.
+When possible, use the specific GF flours called for in the recipes.
+To learn more, check out our post on Gluten-Free Flours.
+There we give you information on all the different flours and an easy recipe for making your own blend from rice flour, tapioca flour, potato starch, and xanthan gum.
+You can also learn more baking tips.

 Use popovers wherever you would typically serve dinner rolls or biscuits.